There’s always a girl in the picture. What’s the matter, don’t you go to the movies?

 During the 1940s Veronica Lake starred in nineteen movies.
 From 1950 until her death, she appeared in only three.

 In the early 1990s Tom Cruise tried to remake an obscure 1942 comedy, I Married a Witch.
-He intended to star with his then-wife, Nicole Kidman, as the witch.6 The original role was played by Veronica Lake, in her third starring role.
+He intended to star with his then-wife, Nicole Kidman, as the witch.[6.
+The film never got off the ground, and Cruise and Kidman eventually divorced.
+Kidman would play a witch in the 2005 film adaptation of Bewitched.
+The original TV series was heavily influenced by I Married a Witch.]
+The original role was played by Veronica Lake, in her third starring role.

 The major plot hole in I Married a Witch is the idea that a man would be able to resist the advances of Veronica Lake.
-At 4’11,7 with the sort of bone structure that only exists in movies, and a voice impossible to describe or forget, there was a reason she was a movie star.
-She lacked the raw talent of Bergman or Stanwyck or Hepburn, and knew it —”You could put all the talent I had into your left eye, and still not suffer from impaired vision”8—but what she did have was a unique presence that is strangely compelling and almost bewitching.9
+At 4’11,[7.
+This, along with their screen chemistry, is one of the main reasons she was often paired with the diminutive Alan Ladd.] with the sort of bone structure that only exists in movies, and a voice impossible to describe or forget, there was a reason she was a movie star.
+She lacked the raw talent of Bergman or Stanwyck or Hepburn, and knew it —”You could put all the talent I had into your left eye, and still not suffer from impaired vision”[7.
+Although you would, if you were also sporting Lake’s trademark peek-a-boo hairstyle.]—but what she did have was a unique presence that is strangely compelling and almost bewitching.[8.
+Pun not intended.]

 And it’s hard to think of a 20-year-old starlet today who would, in her first major role, dress up as a filthy hobo, clamber all over trains, and lie in a room filled with extremely sketchy looking extras.
 Whilst also being six months pregnant.